pedrorfpacheco/portfolio/README.md

 # portfolio_react

-This is a website of my portfolio of my career in Software Engineer with React.
+This is a web app for my portfolio of my career in Software Engineer.

+This web app is being developed using Javascript with React.

 ## Main goals